Reduction in Force and Furlough for SHRA Employees Procedure

 Submitting the Layoff Request Form

-• the reason(s) for the layoff;
+• the reason(s) for the Reduction in Force;

 • a listing of all vacant positions in the department in the same branch, role and competency level with a status of recruitment activity for those positions;